 nether is a literary journal based in India.
 From 2009-2014 we published six print issues & sixteen fortnights (online issues).
 Since August 2020, we run as an online quarterly.

-We are now reading for our fourth issue, due in July, 2021.
+We are now reading for our fourth issue, due in September-October, 2021.

-We’re excited to announce poet and translator Yogesh Maitreya as our guest editor for nether’s fourth issue, which will go live on 30th July.
+We’re excited to announce writer and artist Rahee Punyashloka as our guest editor for nether’s fourth issue, which will go live in early October.

 We have often heard the cliché: “the personal is the political”.
 But have we ever thought about how “politics is personal”?
 “Politics” is not only limited to action, or to the field of affairs of the state, but is also deeply personal, as it is social, cultural and literary.
 What we perceive around us and how we are affected by it, is the manifestation of how we think and are, as persons.
 In India, a person is in a nutshell, caste.
 But the tragedy of our society is that it is hardly honest and has long ceased to accept its position from a caste location.
 But caste is there, as a subconscious, and with deep undercurrents in our literary practices; especially those in the English language.
 Now is the time to consciously think and write about it.
 This issue intends to engage with the narratives of authors who are conscious of the trajectories of their caste location.
 It is interested in an uninhibited engagement with the question of caste, and its foundational role in the very imagining of the work (fiction, poetry or prose; written or intended).
 We call upon writers to take an acknowledgement of their caste position as the locus from which the world is experienced and understood.
 We call upon upper caste writers to recognize and problematise their privilege and the aesthetic and literary traditions they’ve inherited.
 This issue is, as such, dedicated to visibilising the larger truth of Indian society in English literature.

-(General submissions will be reviewed as usual.
+(General submissions will be reviewed as usual, and all submissions received so far .
 All submissions received after 20 June will be considered for Issue 5.)